jd3655/Chatterbox-TTS-Server/documentation.md

 *   A button (usually in the navigation bar) to switch between light and dark UI themes.
 The preference is saved in the browser's local storage and also synced to `ui_state.theme` in `config.yaml`.

 #### 8.1.9 Session Persistence
-*   The UI attempts to save the last used text, voice mode, selected files, generation parameter values, chunking settings, and theme choice to the `ui_state` section in `config.yaml`.
+*   The UI attempts to save the last used text, voice mode, selected files, generation parameter values, chunking settings, **auto pause preferences (toggle/style/strength/caps/top-up)**, and theme choice to the `ui_state` section in `config.yaml`.
 These settings are reloaded when the page is next visited.

 ### 8.2 Application Programming Interface (API)